khivi/programming-languages/README.md

-# Exploration of  Languages
+# Exploratation of Languages

   Solving same problem in multiple programming languages.

 ## Problem Statement
-  Implement a class that takes a list of sorted collections and returns a  sorted list.
+  Implement a class that takes a list of sorted collections and returns a sorted iterator.

 ```
 class MergeSorted<E> {